UBC-DSCI/dsci-100/lecture_learning_objectives.md

 * Interpret the output of a classifier.
 * Compute, by hand, the distance between points when there are two attributes.
 * Describe what a training data set is and how it is used in classification.
-* In a dataset with two attributes, perform k-nearest neighbour classification in R using caret::train(method = "knn", ...) to predict the class of a single new observation.
+* In a dataset with two attributes, perform k-nearest neighbour classification in R using `caret::train(method = "knn", ...)` to predict the class of a single new observation.

-## Classification, continued
+## 6. Classification, continued
 By the end of the chapter, students will be able to:

 * Describe what a test data set is and how it is used in classification.
-* Using R, evaluate classification accuracy using a test data set and appropriate metrics.
+* Using R, evaluate k-nn classification accuracy using a test data set and appropriate metrics.
-* Using R, execute cross-validation in R to choose the number of neighbours.
+* Using R, execute cross-validation in R to choose the number of neighbours for k-nn classification.
 * Identify when it is necessary to scale variables before classification and do this using R
-* In a dataset with > 2 attributes, perform k-nearest neighbour classification in R using caret::train(method = "knn", ...) to predict the class of a test dataset.
+* In a dataset with > 2 attributes, perform k-nearest neighbour classification in R using `caret::train(method = "knn", ...)` to predict the class of a test dataset.
 * Describe advantages and disadvantages of the k-nearest neighbour classification algorithm.

-## Clustering
+## 7. Clustering

 By the end of the chapter, students will be able to:

 * Describe a case where clustering would be an appropriate tool, and what insight it would bring from the data.
 * Explain the kmeans clustering algorithm.
 * Interpret the output of a kmeans cluster analysis.

-* Perform kmeans clustering in R using `kmeans`
+* Perform kmeans clustering in R using `kmeans`.
-* Visualize the output of kmeans clustering in R using pair-wise scatter plots
+* Visualize the output of kmeans clustering in R using pair-wise scatter plots.

-* Identify when it is necessary to scale variables before clustering and do this using R
+* Identify when it is necessary to scale variables before clustering and do this using R.
-* Use the elbow method to choose the number of clusters for k-means
+* Use the elbow method to choose the number of clusters for k-means.
 * Describe advantages, limitations and assumptions of the kmeans clustering algorithm.

-## Regression
+## 8. Regression
 By the end of the chapter, students will be able to:

 * Recognize situations where a simple regression analysis would be appropriate for making predictions.